 An appraiser uses historical information to predict profits, cash flow, and risk.
 The income approach also considers fluctuations in the market, infrastructure, and labor.

 An accurate business valuation makes it easier to divide assets equitably.
-A divorce and business ownership attorney may recommend a Certified Public Accountant (CPA), a Certified Business Appraiser (CBA), or an Accredited Senior Appraiser (ASA).
+A divorce attorney may recommend a Certified Public Accountant (CPA), a Certified Business Appraiser (CBA), or an Accredited Senior Appraiser (ASA).

 Distribution of Marital Business Assets